tfpk/macrokata/exercises/11_macro_recursion/README.md

 receiving all the arguments.

 Each step of the currying process, you should call the macro `print_curried_argument`.
-This should print out the value that you have been provided as an argument.
+This takes in a value (which, for the purposes of the exercise, you can assume will always be `Copy`).
+It will print out the value that you have been provided as an argument.